Oatlands Historic House & Gardens: History

-Oatlands was established by George Carter, a great-grandson of Robert "King" Carter, in 1798 on 3,408 acres (1,980 ha) of farmland.
-It started as a wheat farm, but expanded to include other grains, sheep, a gristmill and a saw mill, and a vineyard.
-In 1804, Carter began construction of a Federal mansion, which he expanded in the 1820s and 1830s.
+Oatlands was established in 1798 by George Carter, a great-grandson of Robert "King" Carter, on 3,408 acres (1,980 ha) of farmland.
+It started as a wheat farm, but expanded to include other grains, sheep, a gristmill and a saw mill, as well as a vineyard.
+In 1804, Carter began construction of a Federal-style mansion, which he expanded in the 1820s and 1830s.
 A terraced garden and numerous outbuildings were added during this time.

 Carter's plantation and business ventures were built with, and by, enslaved laborers.
 When Carter took ownership of the land and the people who worked there, there were 17 enslaved laborers on the land.
-Through both purchase of more enslaved people, and the system of chattel slavery (their children were also enslaved), the Carter Plantation claimed 133 people as property at the time of the 1860 census.
-Their work included planting and harvesting the fields; caring for farm animals; domestic labor such as cooking, cleaning, caring for children, and sewing; and probably trades such as blacksmithing and milling.
+Through both purchase of more enslaved people, and the system of chattel slavery (their children were also enslaved), the Carter Plantation claimed 133 people as property at the time of the 1860 United States census.
+Their work included planting and harvesting the fields; caring for farm animals; domestic labor, including cooking, cleaning, caring for children, and sewing; and probably trades, such as blacksmithing and milling.

 George Carter's widow, Elizabeth Grayson Lewis Carter, inherited the property after her husband's death in 1846.
-In 1861, fearing that a battle between Union and Confederate forces was imminent nearby, Elizabeth Carter fled to another of her properties, Bellefield.
+In 1861, fearing that a battle between Union and Confederate forces was imminent nearby, Elizabeth Carter fled to another of her properties, Bellefield, which was near Upperville, Virginia.
 The Carters' eldest son, George Carter II, reopened the mansion with his wife, Katherine Powell Carter, in 1863 and inherited the property when his mother died in 1887.